-After AS reached the zone, BP was required to keep clear of AS and give her mark-room under rule 18.2(b).
-Both these obligations ended when AS passed head to wind because the boats were then on opposite tacks and on a beat to windward.
-When AS passed through head to wind, BP became the right-of-way boat under rule 13 and held right of way until AS assumed a close-hauled course on starboard tack.
+Decision After AS reached the zone, BP was required by rule 12 to keep clear of her and by rule 18.2(b) to give her mark-room.
+Both these obligations ended when AS passed head to wind because the boats were then on opposite tacks and on a beat to windward (see rules 18.1(a) and 18.2(c)).
+When AS passed head to wind, BP became the right-of-way boat under rule 13 and held right of way until AS assumed a close-hauled course on starboard tack.
 At that moment AS, having just acquired right of way under rule 10, was required by rule 15 to give BP room to keep clear.
-BP took no action to avoid a collision, but what could she have done?
+The collision occurred almost immediately after AS completed her tack.
+Therefore, BP needed to take avoiding action before AS completed her tack.
+At that time BP had right of way under rule 13, and so AS broke rule 13.
+AS also broke rule 15 because, after she acquired right of way under rule 10, she did not give BP room to keep clear.
+Finally, AS broke rule 14 because she could have avoided the contact by turning back onto port tack after she passed head to wind.
+BP took no action to avoid the collision, but what could she have done?
 Given her speed and the distance involved, she had perhaps one to two seconds to decide what to do and then do it.
-It is a long-established principle of the right-of-way rules, as stated in rule 15, that a boat that becomes obligated to keep clear by an action of another boat is entitled to sufficient time for response.
-Also, while it was obvious that AS would have to tack to round the mark, BP was under no obligation to anticipate that AS would break rule 15, or indeed any other rule.
-BP broke neither rule 2 nor rule 14.
-USSA 1971/140
+It is a principle of the right-of-way rules, as stated in rule 15, that a boat that becomes obligated to keep clear by an action of another boat is entitled to sufficient time for response.
+Also, while it was obvious that AS would eventually tack to round the mark, no rule required BP to anticipate that AS would break a rule.
+BP did break rule 10, but she is exonerated under rule 64.1(a) because she was compelled to do so by AS's breach of rule 15.
+BP did not break rule 14 because it was not reasonably possible for her to have avoided the collision after AS broke rule 13.
+BP did not violate any principle of sportsmanship or fair play and, therefore, did not break rule 2.

-Rule 28.1, Sailing the Course Rule 32.1, Shortening or Abandoning After the Start Rule 64.1(c), Decisions: Penalties and Exoneration Rule A5, Scores Determined by the Race Committee When one boat breaks a rule and, as a result, causes another to touch a mark, the other boat is to be exonerated.
+BP's appeal is upheld.
+She is to be reinstated.
+AS remains disqualified.
+USSA 1971/140 CASE 28 Rule 28.1, Sailing the Course Rule 32.1, Shortening or Abandoning After the Start Rule 64.1(a), Decisions: Penalties and Exoneration Rule A5, Scores Determined by the Race Committee When one boat breaks a rule and, as a result, causes another to touch a mark, the other boat is to be exonerated.
 The fact that a starting mark has moved, for whatever reason, does not relieve a boat of her obligation to start.
 A race committee may abandon under rule 32.1(d) only when the change in the mark's position has directly affected the safety or fairness of the competition.